aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/workshops/Protein_Language_Model_Training/README.md

-# Fine Tuning ESM-2 with QLoRA
+# Training Protein Language Models

 ## Overview

-This project describes how to fine-tune the ESM-2 protein language model in Amazon SageMaker using Neuron, QLoRA, distributed training, and other advanced LLM methods..
+This project describes how to fine-tune the ESM-2 protein language model in Amazon SageMaker using Neuron, LoRA, distributed training, and other advanced LLM methods..

 ## FAQs